-Prevent Files And Folders From Accidental Deletion Or Modification In Linux
+Prevent Files And Folders From Accidental Deletion Or Modification In Linux - OSTechNix

 chattr [operator] [switch] [filename]

-chattr has the following operators.
+chattr has the following operators:

-- The operator ‘+’ causes the selected attributes to be added to the existing attributes of the files.
++' causes the selected attributes to be added to the existing attributes of the files.

-- The operator ‘-‘ causes them to be removed.
+-' causes them to be removed.

-- The operator ‘=’ causes them to be the only attributes that the files have.
+=' causes them to be the only attributes that the files have.

-Chattr has different attributes namely – aAcCdDeijsStTu.
-Each letter applies a particular attributes to a file.
+Chattr has different attributes namely - aAcCdDeijsStTu.
+Each letter applies a particular attributes to a file as listed below.

 - a - append only,